-Buraco Rummy is a variation of Canasta Rummy where four players play in fixed partnership to lay down combination of cards in groups and sequences.
-Buraco Rummy is said to have originated in Uruguay and Argentina in the mid-1940s and its name derives from the Portuguese word ‘Buraco’.
+Buraco Rummy is a variation of Canasta Rummy where four players play in fixed partnerships and aim to lay down combinations of cards in groups and sequences.
+Buraco Rummy is said to have originated in Uruguay and Argentina in the mid-1940s and its name derives from the Portuguese word ‘Buraco.’

 Buraco is played with two 52-card decks where team members sit opposite to each other.
-The opponent sitting to the right of the dealer has to make an attempt to cut the deck in exactly 22 cards.
-If a player is successful in cutting the deck in exactly 22 cards off the top of the deck, then the team gets 100 extra points.
-Two hands of 11 cards are made and are stacked at the corner of the table to make the ‘Pots’.
+The opponent sitting to the right of the card dealer has to make an attempt to cut the deck in exactly 22 cards.
+If a player is successful in cutting the deck in exactly 22 cards off the top of the deck, his/her team gets 100 extra points.
+Two hands of 11 cards are made and are stacked at the corner of the table to make the Pots.

-11 cards are distributed by the dealer to each player and the remaining 38 cards are placed face down in the centre of the table to form the ‘Stock’.
-Both the teams need to make their own collection of cards called as ‘Runs’.
+11 cards are dealt by the dealer to each player and the remaining 38 cards are placed face down in the centre of the table to form the Stock.
+Both the teams need to make their own collection of cards called Runs.

 There are many ways of making a run in Buraco Rummy.
-Some of the runs used in this rummy variation are mentioned below:
+Some of the runs used in this rummy variation are as follows:

 Sequences: A group of three or more consecutive cards of the same suit arranged in a sequential order.
 For example,

 A ♣, 2 ♣, 3 ♣, 4 ♣, 5 ♣, 6 ♣, 7 ♣, 8 ♣, 9 ♣, 10 ♣, J ♣, Q ♣, K ♣

 Groups: A group of three or more face-value cards of the same value.
 For example,